 Generally, rights managers begin their careers in rights assistant roles and progress on to rights executive positions, before becoming rights managers.

 Rights managers may find that their work history defines their future prospects.
 For example, rights managers who only have experience in children's publishing may find it hard to move into other areas.
-However, working in rights management develops commercial skills that can be transferred to other industries.
+However, working in rights management helps you develop commercial skills that moving forward can be transferred to other industries.

 Career development can take some time and the somewhat structured progression route means that opportunities to progress from one rights management role to another may be limited.
 As most publishers tend to employ only one rights manager or director, in addition to a rights assistant/executive, it may be necessary to move companies in order to gain promotion.